Indian Premium Silk

 Anuprerna is currently working with about 10 textile weavers from Ketya Silk Weavers' Cluster located in the Birbhum district.

 The fabric has a coarse visual and tactile feel.
 While the main component in Ketya fabric is the coarse silk yarns, it may also have other varieties of yarn woven along with either in the warp or weft accordingly.
 Due to this, Ketya fabric displays desirable characteristics of its constituents.
-For example, it has the sheen and lustre like Tussar, whereas, like cotton, Ketya possesses strength and durability.
+For example, it has the natural sheen and lustre like Tussar, whereas, like cotton, Ketya possesses strength and durability.
 As a low-density material, it makes for a light and comfortable clothing.
 Besides all this, it also results in Ketya's economic price.

 It is, thus, preferred by many for its versatile and desirable properties.